dutchwebworks/javascript-templating/README.md

-# jQuery plugin for Javascript templating using Handlebars.js
+# jQuery plugin for Javascript templating using Handlebars.js & HTML5 data-attributes

 Ajax load in a `.handlebars` file and a `.json` data-source using **HTML5 data-attributes**.
 By changing the json data-source file, adding more example text and or nodes, one can (stress) test the (responsive) HTML module(s) in a working prototype.